BocchiTheCode/Road-to-BERT/README.md

 * How do we convert text into meaningful numbers that machines can handle
 * What all can we do with these embeddings
 * What is k nearest neighbor
-* What is a perceptron and why do we keep stacking them
+* What is an artificial neuron and why do we keep stacking them
 * What are activation functions
 * What is softmax
 * What is backpropagation